rrainey/tempo-insights/docs/coordinate-frames.md

 | 1000          | 1.1896                 | 109.6                   | 1.0945                       |
 | 0             | 1.2250                 | 108.0                   | 1.1107

-All of the vertical velocity plots previously mentioned shall include the ability to switch between plotting calibrated and absolute (uncalibrated) velocities.
+All of the vertical velocity plots previously mentioned shall include the ability to switch between plotting calibrated and absolute (uncalibrated) vertical velocities/fall rates.
 Calibrated velocity shall be the default.

 ## Analysis Scenario 2: Formation Skydiving Jump Analysis

 The analyst will interactively designate one jumper from the group of collected logs as the "Base".
 GNSS (and barometric) position for all jumpers can be transformed into individual NED,DZ frame coordinate sets.
 Once the Base is designated, the individual NED,DZ sets for each jumper can be converted to the Base Exit frame.
 This can then be rendered as a moving plot, interactively depicting the position of each skydiver in their position relative to the base skydiver.

 ## Implementation

+### Reference Locations (Dropzones)

+Several of these coordinate frames will be based on a static reference point: the center of the drop zone or center of a desired landing area.
+It follows that we should maintain a table of these locations by name.
+In the user's profile, a user shall be able to select the default reference location for their jumps, and also be able to override that for each jump.
+Likewise, Formation Skydives should have an associated reference location that can be selected by the analyst.
+This FS value overrides any user setting for the scope of group analysis.

+- DZ / Target Name - "Spaceland Dallas, D Landing Area"
+- Latitude (WGS-84; double-precision, stored as radians, printed as decimal degrees)
+- Longitude (WGS-84; double-precision, stored as radians, printed as decimal degrees)
+- Altitude (stored as meters,MSL - printed as feet,MSL)

+Reference Locations are defined and maintained the System Administrators.
+In the Home Page UI for administrators, it will appear as a "Dropzones" item on the left-hand navigation bar just below "Devices".

+### Existing code re-use

 Tempo-insights application will use these modules for coordinate and unit conversion wherever practical: